 12. Accuracy of Information

 While we strive for accuracy, information on the site may sometimes contain errors or inaccuracies.
-The New Paper does not make any warranty as to the correctness or reliability of the site's content or any text messages we send out to Users.
+The New Paper does not make any warranty as to the correctness or reliability of the site's content or any text messages or emails we send out to Users.

 13. Email Correspondence

 Our Site will occasionally contain links to, and quotation of, Material from other sites.
 The New Paper is responsible for neither the content nor the privacy practices of other sites.
 We encourage our users to be aware when they leave The New Paper Site, and to read the privacy statements of any website that may collect personally identifiable information.

 No data transmission over the Internet can be guaranteed to be 100% safe.
 Thus, we cannot warrant that your information will be absolutely secure.
 The New Paper has a variety of safeguards – technical, administrative, and physical – in place to help protect against unauthorized access to, use, or disclosure of user information.